On the number of excursion sets of planar Gaussian fields: Introduction

-Theorems~\ref{t:main level} and~\ref{t:main excursion} are, in isolation, only a modest improvement on previous results; they could likely be proven by slightly adapting the analysis in \cite{SodinNazarov2015asymptotic} and \cite{kurlberg2017variation}.
-The main novelty of our work is to relate the functionals $c_{NS}$ and $c_{ES}$ to the density of critical points of $f$ of different types and at different levels.
-To state the relationship, we shall require in particular a classification of the saddle points of the field into two types: \begin{definition} Let $x_0$ be a saddle point of a function $g:\R^2\to\R$ such that there are no other critical points at the same level as $x_0$.
-We say that $x_0$ is an \emph{upper connected saddle} if it is in the closure of only one component of $\{x\in\R^2:f(x)>f(x_0)\}$.
-Similarly, $x_0$ is said to be \emph{lower connected} if it is in the closure of only one component of $\{x\in\R^2:f(x)<f(x_0)\}$. \end{definition} A Gaussian field $f$ which is aperiodic\footnote{The field $f$ is \textit{periodic} if there exists $x\neq 0$ with $\kappa(x)=1$ and is \textit{aperiodic} otherwise.} almost surely has no two critical points at the same level (see Lemma~\ref{Gaussian fields main theorem}), and we will show that for such fields, all saddle points of $f$ satisfy exactly one of the two conditions in Definition~\ref{d:lower connected aperiodic}.
+Theorems~\ref{t:main level} and~\ref{t:main excursion} are, in isolation, only a modest improvement on previous results; they could be proven by slightly adapting the analysis in \cite{SodinNazarov2015asymptotic} and \cite{kurlberg2017variation}.
+The main novelty of our work is to relate the functionals $c_{LS}$ and $c_{ES}$ to the density of critical points of $f$ of different types and at different levels.
+To state the relationship, we shall require, in particular, a classification of the saddle points of the field into two types: \begin{definition} Let $x_0$ be a saddle point of a function $g:\R^2\to\R$ such that there are no other critical points at the same level as $x_0$.
+We say that $x_0$ is an \emph{upper connected saddle} if it is in the closure of only one component of $\{x\in\R^2:g(x)>g(x_0)\}$.
+Similarly, $x_0$ is said to be \emph{lower connected} if it is in the closure of only one component of $\{x\in\R^2:g(x)<g(x_0)\}$. \end{definition} We say that a Gaussian field $f$ satisfying Conditions \ref{Conditions 1} is \textit{periodic} if there exists $x\neq 0$ with $\kappa(x)=1$ and is \textit{aperiodic} otherwise.
+A Gaussian field which is aperiodic almost surely has no two critical points at the same level (see Lemma~\ref{Gaussian fields main theorem}), and we will show that for such fields, all saddle points of $f$ satisfy exactly one of the two conditions in Definition~\ref{d:lower connected aperiodic}.
 In the case that $f$ is periodic, we will require a more general definition for classifying saddle points as upper or lower connected, which is given in Section~\ref{s:critical points}.